 State tobacco laws can be difficult to understand.
 The Family Smoking Prevention and Tobacco Control Act of 2009 has helped simplify things at the federal level, but states have varying authority over certain aspects of tobacco control.

-In Utah, regulations for newer products, like electronic cigarettes, are enforced by the state and local health department, so the Utah Department of Health (UDOH) has compiled the statewide tobacco regulations here.
+In Utah, regulations for newer products, like electronic cigarettes, are enforced by the state and local health department, so the Utah Department of Health (UDOH) has developed this website to inform tobacco retailers about Utah tobacco laws and protect Utah youth from the harmful effects of tobacco use and nicotine addiction.
 This information is intended for:

 On October 1, 2019, the Utah Department of Health filed an emergency administrative rule R384-418 aimed at reducing the number of vaping-related lung injury cases in the state and protect health and safety of Utah youth.
 The emergency administrative rule became effective that day, but allows tobacco retailers until October 7, 2019 to comply.
-As a condition to sell any electronic-cigarette products and electronic-cigarette substances, the administrative rule requires that your business display mandatory warning signs, by October 7, 2019.
+As a condition to sell any electronic-cigarette products and electronic-cigarette substances, the administrative rule requires that your business display mandatory warning signs.

 More information about the rule & a digital version of the signage can be found here: http://utahtobaccolaws.org/emergency-rule-r384-418/